skibblenybbles/django-daydreamer/README.md

 `get()` method is called:

-* checks if the user is logged in, redirecting to the login page upon failure, just like Django's `@login_required` decorator.
+* checks if the user is logged in, redirecting to the login page upon failure, just like Django's `@login_required` decorator
-* checks if the user's account is active, redirecting to the deactivated user information page and messaging the user about the account status upon failure.
+* checks if the user's account is active, redirecting to the deactivated user information page and messaging the user about the account status upon failure
-* checks if the user has one or more permissions, raising a `PermissionDenied` exception on failure.
+* checks if the user has one or more permissions, raising a `PermissionDenied` exception on failure
-* checks if the user satisfies a test predirect, redirecting to the Spooky signup page and messaging the user about the Spooky program upon failure.
+* checks if the user satisfies a test predirect, redirecting to the Spooky signup page and messaging the user about the Spooky program upon failure

 Of course, you won't want to repeat all of these attributes on your view classes, so set up a few base classes that provide the common behaviors you need and inherit from them throughout your view codebase.

-For all of the view decorator mixins defined in `daydreamer.views.decorated.auth` (import accessible at `daydreamer.views.decorated`), you can control the inherited behavior through a consistent set of attributes.
+The behavior of all the authentication view decorator mixins defined in `daydreamer.views.decorated.auth` (import accessible at `daydreamer.views.decorated`) can be controlled with a consistently-named set of inherited attributes.
 The attributes are prefixed to match their class names, except that they use lowercase-underscore casing instead of capital-camel casing.
 The optional values are: